Best Secured Credit Cards

 How fast will a secured card build credit?

 Provided that you make regular on-time payments, a secured credit card can be a great asset on your credit-building journey.
 Compared to debit cards and prepaid cards, secured credit cards are a great way to increase your credit score gradually.
-With some of the best secured credit card options, you should be able to see an improvement in your score in as little as six months.
+In practice, you should be able to see an improvement in your score in as little as six months.

 Can you be denied a secured credit card?